Gauge transformations for twisted spectral triples: Twisted fluctuation by Morita equivalence

 \end{prop} \begin{proof} From \eqref{eq:33bis}, one finds that $JD'= \epsilon'D'J$ if and only if

 Adding half of this expression to the r.h.s. of \eqref{eq:33bis}, one gets

 Hence the result with $\omega_\rho:= \tfrac 12(\omega_\rho^R + \omega_\rho^L)$. \end{proof}

 Proposition \ref{prop:twistMorita} shows that Morita equivalence together with the real structure yields the twisted-fluctuation \eqref{eq:76}.
 This answers the first question raised in the introduction, and puts the twisted-gauged Dirac operator $D' = D_{\omega_\rho}$ on the same footing as the covariant operator $D_\omega$, namely as a covariant derivative associated to a connection.
-The only difference is that, in the twisted case, the action $D_{R,L}$ of the Dirac operator on $\HH_{R,L}$ and the action of the $\Omega^1_D(\A, \rho)$-valued connection have to be twisted by $(\I\otimes\widetilde{\rho})$ and $(\I\otimes\widetilde{\rho}^{-1})$.
+The only dif and only if erence is that, in the twisted case, the action $D_{R,L}$ of the Dirac operator on $\HH_{R,L}$ and the action of the $\Omega^1_D(\A, \rho)$-valued connection have to be twisted by $(\I\otimes\widetilde{\rho})$ and $(\I\otimes\widetilde{\rho}^{-1})$.

 \begin{rem} \textup{ It is worth stressing that fluctuations by Morita equivalence translate to the twisted case because the conditions \eqref{eq:129} and \eqref{eq:130}, that allow one to pass the Leibniz rule from the connection, as a map on $\E$, to the connection as a map on $\E_R\otimes \HH$ or $\HH\otimes\E_L$, are still valid in the twisted case, that is it holds that